-Villagers were observed us skeptically in the year 2014 (left).
+Villagers observed us skeptically in the year 2014 (left).
 Students proudly present the new school campus to a visiting group in 2017 (right)

 In 2014, the director's bedroom was shabby (left) and the whole dormitory was in the danger of collapsing (right)